MadKamel/permissive-polarity-test/README.md

 # Permissive Polarity Test (ppt)

-It translates a sentence into a yes or no answer.
+It translates a sentence into a yes or no answer based on certain keywords it finds.

+## Notes

-The file 'ppt.py' is the main module, and 'main.py' is the demonstration.
+The file main.py is a demo of the module's usage.
+The module is stored in ppt.py.